 2. It begun as a political dispute over Britain’s right to levy taxes on its colonists in America.
 The colonists objected to this, citing Enlightenment ideas and the right to political representation.

-3. Some French nobles and elites were fascinated by these events.
+3. Many French nobles and elites were fascinated by these events.
 Though their motives were not always ideological, many French military officers volunteered to enlist and fight with the Americans.

 4. France provided financial support to the Americans and, in 1778, also declared war on Britain.
 France’s involvement in the American Revolutionary War would cost more than one billion livres.